frequently asked questions

 How did I get into coaching?

 I am lucky enough to have started my career with a decade in the creative industries.
-I got to write for the Guardian, broadcast on the BBC and play as a session musician with Passenger.
-I then released four acclaimed albums and performed at the Pompidou Centre and Royal Albert Hall as one half of Grasscut.
+I wrote for the Guardian, the Independent, the Times and the Financial Times, interviewing everyone from Ed Sheeran to Kevin Keegan.
+I appeared on BBC Radio 1, BBC Radio 3, BBC 6 Music, the BBC World Service and CNN.
+And, after a period as a session musician with Passenger, I released four acclaimed albums and performed at the Pompidou Centre and Royal Albert Hall as one half of Grasscut.

 Why is coaching effective?

 In one sense, coaching is strikingly simple.
 Coaches help clients define goals and break them into manageable steps.
-And they hold them accountable for actually taking those steps by asking powerful questions and listening carefully to the answers.
+And they hold them accountable for actually taking those steps.
 That's it.

 The results, however, can be spectacular.